 The Act is a response to the limited successes in the alignment efforts among the three spheres of government.
 The Act creates a framework to support intergovernmental cooperation and coordination as required by the Constitution in its definition of "cooperative governance".
 It provides for the obligation of all spheres to participate in the planning processes of the municipality and in turn allow their own planning processes to be influenced by the municipal IDPs.
 Municipal IDPs are regarded as important planning frameworks to integrate both the national and provincial programme in specific local area.
-The Municipality is participating in the district-planning forum as well as in the Premier's Intergovernmental Forum.
-The participation is aimed at ensuring proper alignment and coordination of local, district and provincial plans.
+The Municipality is participation is aimed at ensuring proper alignment and coordination of local, district and provincial plans.
 The Act establishes structures and processes that enhance inter-governmental planning and monitoring processes for local, provincial and national spheres of governance.